🇮🇪COURTS

 How to file this form

-5. 5Ensure a copy is provided to the police authorities responsible for the extradition
+5. 5Send a certified copy to the police force that will execute the warrant.

 Known limitations